yangcx000/lustre_exporter/README.md

 A CentOS7 RPM package can be build by using a
 1. Shell build script in `rpm/build.sh`
-2. Docker build container, see Docker - Build Container section below.
+2. Docker build container, see section below.

 ### Docker - Build Container

-Two Docker build container are provided:

-1. A container for building the binary.
-2. A container for building the binary and also creating the RPM package.

-**Binary Build Container**
+#### Binary Build Container

 A Debian container is based on the offical golang:1.17.5-bullseye container image for just providing the binary.